Expurple/home.expurple.me/content/posts/Why-use-structured-errors-in-Rust-applications.md

   [backtrace](https://docs.rs/anyhow/1.0.95/anyhow/struct.Error.html#method.backtrace)
   may be captured depending on environment variables[^backtrace-issues].
 Typical custom errors avoid allocations, are lazily formatted, and don't capture a backtrace.
-But you can change all of that.
+But you can configure all of that.
 - Should your errors be small and cheap to propagate?
 Currently, `anyhow::Error` is always a single pointer, while custom errors range from [zero-sized](https://doc.rust-lang.org/nomicon/exotic-sizes.html#zero-sized-types-zsts)